 Some students do not have the self-confidence or self-esteem to feel brave, so do not make students feel inadequate if they struggle with this exercise.
 Be gentle and supportive with students.
 Only ask them to give examples if they volunteer and keep the exercise neutral by focusing on situations and whether they represent an act of bravery.

-Handout 2B
+Handout 2B: Feeling brave

-Standing up to someone when you are being bullied You are with a group of friends and they start picking on a younger kid you tell them to stop
+You are with a group of friends and they start picking on a younger kid, you tell them to stop